What is the SS7 protocol?

 An SCCP address has called party and calling party address in the SCCP header, both addresses are global titles.
 Upon receiving, SCCP checks if GT, matches the current node.
 If yes then the Called Party GT is translated to the point code of the current node.
 The message delivers to the local user identified by the called party SSN present in the incoming messages.

 If a message is not of local use, the GT can be translated into another GT or PC.
 Or it can be forward to the next hope.
 If the current nodes know the point code which is serving the called party address then the gt is translated on point code else forwards to next hope.

 Class 0, connection less non sequenced message.Class 1, connection less sequenced delivery of messages.Class 2, connection oriented without flow control.Class 3, connection oriented with flow control.

 User Primitives of SCCP Layer:

 A user primitive is the interface a layer provides to access its services, SCCP Provides request primitives, to request a service from the layer and Indication primitives, to inform events received from the network.

 Sccp Primitives (Connection Less)

-Belongs to the class 0 and 1.
-No prior logical connection is setup.
+Belongs to classes 0 and 1.
+No prior logical connection is set up.
 The messages are routed based on the called party address parameter.
 Class 0 messages are delivered not in sequence while class 1 messages delivered in sequence.
 ISUP and TCAP use connectionless SCCP protocol.